-Not to say that this strain will turn your skin green and make you rage, but it’s safe to say that Bruce Banner himself would be impressed with this strain if he was a real person.
+This strain won’t turn your skin green and make you rage, but it’s safe to say that Bruce Banner himself would be impressed with it if he were a real person.

-Washington state’s results Bruce Banner constantly tested for over 24% THC content, making it one of top 3 strains with high THC contents, only behind Ghost OG and Wappa.
+Washington State’s results show that Bruce Banner constantly tested for over 24% THC content, making it one of the top 3 strains with high THC, only behind Ghost OG and Wappa.